LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Transform light curves into images

 Wavelet transform, a Fourier-related transform, solves these problems by shifting and scaling of fast decaying wavelet basis (Equation \ref{cwtformula}).
 In the equation, $a\in \mathbb{R^+}$ is the scale (frequency), and $\tau \in \mathbb{R}$ is the translational value (time).
 The wavelet $\Psi$ belongs to both $L^1(\mathbb{R})$-space and $L^2(\mathbb{R})$-space.
 Further, it is identical in $L^2(\mathbb{R})$-space (Equation \ref{cwtformula2}).

 CWT shifts the translational value along the time of the signal.
 Shifting is done again when the scale enlarges to $2a$ (twice the scale).
 Then the equivalent frequency is reduced to a half, defined as an octave.
 The CWT also divides an octave into several voices, and the scale of n-voice per octave follows $a, 2^\frac{1}{n}a, 2^\frac{2}{n}a,..., 2^\frac{n-1}{n}a, 2a$ inside an octave.
 The more voice per octave, the finer the scale discretization.
 Wavelet transform can provide a scalogram, showing the relations among frequencies, times, and magnitudes.
+After the shifting and the enlargement of the scales, the CWT image is finally rescaled to a square matrix.

-We choose Morse wavelet \footnote{\url{http://jmlilly.net/software}} \citep{olhede02cwt, lilly08cwt, lilly10cwt,lilly12cwt} with 12 voice per octave to transform our light curves into images.
+We choose Morse wavelet \footnote{\url{http://jmlilly.net/software}} \citep{olhede02cwt, lilly08cwt, lilly10cwt,lilly12cwt} with 12 voice per octave to transform our light curves into images, since Morse wavelet can be seen as a superfamily of analytic wavelets \citep{lilly12cwt}.
 The horizontal axis of the CWT scalogram shows the time scale, and the vertical axis shows the frequency.
 Some examples are shown in Figure \ref{figcwt} and Appendix \ref{applc}.